-When you have cystic acne, you need to go easy on the facial cleanser and use a mild formula.
+When you have cystic acne, you need to go easy on the facial cleanser and use a mild formula for hormonal acne.
 The Cetaphil Daily Facial Cleanser cleanses your skin thoroughly without drying it.
 It is a low-lather formula that does not damage the natural moisture shield of your skin.
 This clinically proven product is suitable for normal, oily, and sensitive skin types and it has received positive reviews from users.

 - Some users may not like the fragrance.

 The Acne-Free Oil-Free Cleanser contains 2.5% advanced micronized benzoyl peroxide – an effective anti-acne standout ingredient that helps enhance skin clarity.
 It clears breakouts, and prevents different types of hormonal acne, like blackheads, whiteheads, pimples, and cystic acne.
 It contains ceramides that soothe inflammation and promote healing.
 The ceramides also help maintain the natural moisture barrier of the skin and keep your dehydrated skin moist.

 - Safe for face and body acne

 - Dermatologist recommended

 The Differin Daily Deep Cleanser is for those with sensitive skin.
 It contains 5% benzoyl peroxide which has antibacterial properties and helps cleanse the skin thoroughly, reduces excess oil, and prevents further inflammation through bacterial resistance.
 It is less abrasive on your face and reduces skin redness and irritation.